trueos/trueos-docs/trueos-handbook/preinstall.rst

 .. figure:: images/vbox10.png

-   : The Storage Settings of the Virtual Machine
+   : Virtual Machine Storage Settings

 Double-click the word :guilabel:`Empty`, which represents the DVD reader.
 To access the |trueos| installer from the DVD reader,